gatsbyjs/gatsby/packages/gatsby-plugin-client-only-paths/README.md

     },
 ```

-In ths example, all paths prefixed by `/app/` will render the route described in
+In this example, all paths prefixed by `/app/` will render the route described
-`src/pages/app/index.js`.
+in `src/pages/app/index.js`.